pierre-rouleau/tab-based-indent/README.rst

    :alt: Melpa
    :target: https://melpa.org/#/tbindent

+- **Edit a 2-space indented file as if it was using a wider indentation!**
 - **Seamlessly convert space-based indented files to tab-based indentation for viewing and editing.**
 - **Decouple the file indentation-scheme from what buffer uses for viewing and editing.**